RonasIT/laravel-swagger/readme.md

  - **@summary** - short description of request
  - **@description** - Implementation Notes
- - **@_204** - Custom description of code of response.
+ - **@_204** - Custom description of response code.
 You can specify any code as you want.
- - **@some_field** - Description of this field from the rules method
+ - **@some_field** - Description of the field from the rules method

  If you do not create a class Request, the summary, Implementation Notes and parameters will be empty.
  Plugin will collect codes and examples of responses only.

- If you do not create annotations to request summary will generate automatically from Name of Request.
+ If you do not create annotations to request summary it will generate automatically from Name of Request.
  For example request **UpdateUserDataRequest** will have summary **Update user data request**.

  If you do not create annotations for descriptions of codes it will be generated automatically the following priorities: